-A third crucial statistic, repeated frequently by US and NATO officials in 2010 and 2011, is that shots were fired by SOF units in only 20% of night raids.
-ISAF has leaked a set of statistics on
+A third crucial statistic, repeated frequently by U.S. and NATO officials in 2010 and 2011, is that shots were fired by SOF units in only 20 percent of night raids.

-A US military source who has been briefed on SOF operation confirmed to Inter Press Service (IPS) what has been generally known among outside observers that anytime shots are fired by SOF troops in a night through July.
-In November 2010 the New raid, someone is killed.
+A U.S. military source who has been briefed on SOF operation confirmed to IPS what has been generally known among outside observers - that any time shots are fired by SOF troops in a night raid, someone is killed.

-If shots were fired in 20% of the 6,282 raids, it means that 2,844 were killed in 1,256 raids.
+If shots were fired in 20 percent of the 6,282 raids, it means that 2,844 were killed in 1,256 raids.